Anthony Blunt: University of Cambridge

 Blunt won a scholarship in mathematics to Trinity College, Cambridge.
 At that time, scholars at the University of Cambridge were allowed to skip Part I of the Tripos examinations and complete Part II in two years.
 However, they could not earn a degree in less than three years, hence Blunt spent four years at Trinity and switched to Modern Languages with a concentration in French and Italian.
 He graduated in 1930 with a First Class Honours degree.
 Following graduation, Blunt taught French at Cambridge and became a Fellow of Trinity College in 1932.
 His graduate research was in French art history, and he travelled frequently to continental Europe in connection with his studies.

-Like Guy Burgess, Blunt was homosexual, which at the time was a criminal offence in the United Kingdom.
+Like Guy Burgess, Blunt was homosexual, at a time when homosexual sex was a criminal offence in the United Kingdom.
 Both were members of the Cambridge Apostles (also known as the Conversazione Society), a clandestine Cambridge discussion group of twelve undergraduates, mostly from Trinity and King's Colleges who considered themselves to be the brightest minds; many were also homosexual as well as Marxist sympathisers.
-Through the Apostles, Blunt met the future poet Julian Bell (son of painter Vanessa Bell) and took him as a lover.
-Amongst other members were Victor Rothschild and the American Michael Whitney Straight, the latter also later suspected of being part of the Cambridge spy ring.
+Through the Apostles, Blunt met the future poet Julian Bell (son of Clive and Vanessa Bell) and took him as a lover.
+Among other members were Victor Rothschild and the American Michael Whitney Straight, the latter also later suspected of being part of the Cambridge spy ring.
 Rothschild later worked for MI5 and gave Blunt £100 to purchase the painting Eliezer and Rebecca by Nicolas Poussin.
 The painting was sold by Blunt's executors in 1985 for £100,000 (totalling £192,500 with tax remission) and is now in Cambridge's Fitzwilliam Museum.

 Recruitment to Soviet espionage

-There are numerous theories of how Blunt was recruited to the Soviet Union.
+There are numerous theories of how Blunt was recruited by the Soviet Union.
 As a Cambridge don, Blunt visited the Soviet Union in 1933 and was possibly recruited in 1934.
 At a press conference decades later, Blunt claimed that Burgess recruited him as a spy after both had left Cambridge.
 The historian Geoff Andrews writes that Blunt was "recruited between 1935 and 1936", while his biographer Miranda Carter says that it was in January 1937 that Burgess introduced Blunt to his Soviet recruiter, Arnold Deutsch.
-Shortly after meeting Deutsch, writes Carter, Blunt became a Soviet "talent spotter" and was given the NKVD codename "Tony."
+Shortly after meeting Deutsch, writes Carter, Blunt became a Soviet "talent spotter" and was given the NKVD codename "Tony".
 Blunt may have identified Burgess, Straight, Kim Philby, Donald Maclean and John Cairncross – all undergraduates at Trinity College (except Maclean at the neighbouring Trinity Hall) a few years younger than he – as potential spies for the Soviets.